igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Can we give announcement of closing time when entering building?
 * Create floors that are bars chockfull of people!
 * Weird bug where leaving a building sets you in the middle of nowhere?? (most likely env x,y is updated for overground, not last floor)
+* Do not reposition when engaging in a battle (environmentactions.hitTest)
 * Identify shop types by their exterior
 * Item type elevator key to allow instant access to any floor
 * Intro text when starting a new game